serverless/serverless/docs/providers/aws/guide/credentials.md

 aws_secret_access_key=***************
 ```

-Now you can switch per project (/ API) by executing
+Now you can switch per project (/ API) by executing once when you start your project:

 `export AWS_PROFILE="profileName2" && export AWS_REGION=eu-west-1`.

 in the Terminal.
+Now everything is set to execute all the `serverless` CLI options like `sls deploy`.
 The AWS region setting is to prevent issues with specific services, so adapt if you need another default region.

 #### Per Stage Profiles